Up to £10,000 in scholarships available for the MSc EEDM

 Disaster Risk Reduction, Structural Dynamics, Seismic Risk Assessment and Emergency Planning are taught in term 1.
 Seismic Design of Structures is taught in T1 and 2.
 Everything else is Term 2.

 Students must ensure they have 120 credits in taught modules by the end of Term 2.
-The summer term will consist of the individual summer project, which is worth 60 credits, bringing the total number of credits to 180.
+The summer term will consist of the individual summer project, which is worth 60 credits.

 Entry Requirements and Applications